 c.
 If the employee is laid off for a continuous period equal to the seniority the employee had acquired at the time of such layoff period, or for two (2) years, whichever is shorter.

 d.
 If the employee retires.

 e.
-If the employee fails to return to work from layoff when recalled as set forth in the recall procedure.
+If the employee fails to return to work from layoff when recalled as set forth in the recall procedure, section 7.4.

 f.
 If the employee is absent for three (3) consecutive working days without notifying the employee's immediate supervisor and fails to give a reasonable explanation for the absence and lack of notice, or if the employee overstays a leave of absence without providing a reasonable explanation to the employee's immediate supervisor within five (5) working days of the termination of the leave.
 An employee shall not be deprived of seniority when justifiable reasons beyond the employee's control make it impossible to notify the employee's immediate supervisor or return to work.